ctc-uci/fph-frontend/README.md

 The configuration for husky is in the `.husky` directory, located in the root of the project.
 Learn more about husky [here](https://typicode.github.io/husky/).

-## Learn More about Create React App and React
+## Learn More about Vite and React

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Vite documentation](https://vitejs.dev/).

 To learn React, check out the [React documentation](https://reactjs.org/).